In thriller 'Runner Runner,' Timberlake, Affleck explore gambling's underside

-LOS ANGELES (Reuters) - The dark and murky world of online gambling comes alive in new film “Runner Runner,” a thriller exploring the depths of greed starring Justin Timberlake and Ben Affleck.
+LOS ANGELES, Oct 2 (Reuters) - The dark and murky world of online gambling comes alive in new film “Runner Runner,” a thriller exploring the depths of greed starring Justin Timberlake and Ben Affleck.

 Writers David Levien and Brian Koppelman, who penned the 1998 gambling drama “Rounders,” return to the poker world with “Runner Runner,” out in U.S. theaters on Friday.
 While gambling is a core theme, the writers said they were inspired by the behaviors and motivations of shady operators from many other industries as well.